 on receipt of representations pursuant to sub-paragraph (b), prepare a summary of such representations.

-J.5.2.5 The Modification Report
+The Modification Report

-J.5.2.5.1 Pursuant to sub-paragraph J.5.2.4.2, the panel shall consider the representations made in response to the Consultation Document and shall instruct the Secretary to prepare a report as in sub-paragraph J.5.2.4.1 incorporating comments from the Consultation Document respondents and recommendations in light of those comments.
-This report shall form the “Modification Report”
+J.67 Pursuant to sub-paragraph J.66, the panel shall consider the representations made in response to the Consultation Document and shall instruct the Secretary to prepare a report as in sub-paragraph J.65 incorporating comments from the Consultation Document respondents and recommendations in light of those comments.
+This report shall form the “modification report”